-ELECTRIC SHOCK can kill.
 Do not touch electrically live parts such as output terminals or internal wiring.
-ENGINE EXHAUST can kill.

 Use in open, well ventilated areas or vent exhaust outside.

-MOVING PARTS can injure.
-Do not operate with doors open or guards off.
-Stop engine before servicing.
-Keep away from moving parts.
-Remove guards only when necessary and replace when work requiring removal is complete.
-Only gualified personnel should install, use or service this equipment.
-CAUTION A
+- Do not operate with doors open or guards off. - Stop engine before servicing. - Keep away from moving parts. - Remove guards only when necessary and replace when work requiring removal is complete. - Only qualified personnel should install, use or service this equipment.